danielvilaca/MD5CollisionFinder/README.md

 <br>

-<p> This script finds random collision of hashes according to the preferences of the user like:</p>
+<p> This script finds Random Collision of Hashes according to the preferences of the User like:</p>

 <br>